-A diaphragmatic hernia is a birth defect.
+A diaphragmatic hernia is a birth defect that occurs in about 1 in 2,500 newborns.
 It happens in a baby during pregnancy.

 The 2 most common types of diaphragmatic hernia are:

-- Bochdalek hernia.
-This involves the side and back of the diaphragm.
+Bochdalek hernia.
+This type involves the side and back of the diaphragm.
 The stomach, liver, spleen, or intestines move up into your child’s chest cavity.

-- Morgagni hernia.
-This involves the front part of the diaphragm.
+Morgagni hernia.
+This type involves the front part of the diaphragm.
 The liver or intestines move up into your child’s chest cavity.